ethan-wickstrom/grabr/RELEASING.md

    - Needed because PRs/tags created by the default `GITHUB_TOKEN` **do not trigger other workflows**.
    - Used by `.github/workflows/release-please.yml`.

+Pin a Bun version for reproducible CI/local dev:

+3. `.bun-version`
+   - This file is the **single source of truth** for the Bun version used locally and in CI.
+   - CI reads it via `oven-sh/setup-bun`’s `bun-version-file`.

 ## Release cadence

 - **Weekly release train:** every **Wednesday at 17:00 UTC**.